jotace1/go-auth-api/README.md

 <h2 id="routes">📍 API Endpoints</h2>

-Here you can list the main routes of your API, and what are their expected request bodies.
-​
 | route               | description
 |----------------------|-----------------------------------------------------
 | <kbd>POST /account</kbd>     | creates an user account see [response details](#post-auth-account)